Should I Release My Medical Records to the Trucking Company’s Insurer?

 We don’t get paid unless you do.
 If we don’t win your case and recover compensation for you, you won’t pay any attorney fees.

 Justice Counts for North Carolinians injured in truck accidents due to others’ negligence.
-For a FREE consultation with an experienced truck accident lawyer, please call 1-800-525-7111.

 There is no obligation, and there are no upfront costs or attorney fees unless we win your case.